Post

 sudo usermod -aG docker $USER

-Log out and log back in for the changes to take effect.
+Log out and log back in to apply the changes.

 1